IceWaffles/Optimised-Configs/README.md

-## Installation [1.18.x]
+## Installation [1.19.x]

 Use the files attached at the top of this page and copy and paste them into your own!
-For example, if you run paper, replace your `paper.yml` with the text from my `paper.yml` attached above.
+For example, if you run paper, replace your `paper.yml` with the text from my `paper-global.yml` and `paper-world-defaults.yml` attached above.
 The same goes for the other two: replace your `spigot.yml` and `bukkit.yml` with text from my `spigot.yml` and `bukkit.yml`.
-Of course, if you're running Spigot, then you only need to replace your `spigot.yml` and `bukkit.yml` as you don't have a `paper.yml`.
+Of course, if you're running Spigot, then you only need to replace your `spigot.yml` and `bukkit.yml` as you don't have any paper config files.